Vveanta/GatorSched/README.md

 ### Generating Responses
 After training the model, use the `inference.ipynb` notebook to generate responses for questions listed in `questions.txt`.
 The notebook outputs the answers in `answers.txt`, forming a question-answer pair for each query.

-## Contributions
-Feel free to contribute to the GatorSched project by submitting pull requests or opening issues for any bugs or feature requests.

-## License
-This project is licensed under the [MIT License](LICENSE).